ctaceygreen/ctaceygreen.github.io/blog/2023-04-30-paved-paths-02-one-pager/index.md

 A paved path ensures that a well-trodden route is an easy, quick and safe way of reaching a clearly defined destination.

 ## Hiking
 Imagine you're hiking through a woodland.
-Your destination is 'Chuck's Cafe', 4 miles away.
+Your destination is 'Chuck's Café', 4 miles away.
 You have a couple of options in this situation:
-1. Woodland map in hand, follow the predefined path to the cafe.
+1. Woodland map in hand, follow the predefined path to the café.
-2. Knife in hand, head directly into the bush, confident you have the navigation and athletic abilities to reach the cafe.
+2. Knife in hand, head directly into the bush, confident you have the navigation and athletic abilities to reach the café.

 ![image of a path through woodland with two possible routes](./forest_path.png)

 Clearly, #2 is a much more adventurous decision to make.
 It may result in you learning new skills, or honing your existing ones.
 It could drive you to solve problems in new, innovative ways.
-However, it will most likely cause you to reach the cafe much later than if you'd followed the predefined path, disheveled and missing your watch.
+However, it will most likely cause you to reach the café much later than if you'd followed the predefined path, dishevelled and missing your watch.

 Option #1 is our paved path.
 It is predictable, safe, and fast.
 It will need walkers to make very few decisions(maybe a fork or two), will be smooth to traverse, and protects them from the risks of the deeper woodland (see: Bears).
 It is also unlikely to yield any opportunities for innovation.